Furniture (EP)

 Furniture is the fourth and most recent EP released by American post-hardcore band Fugazi.
-It was recorded in January and February 2001, the same time that the band was recording their last album, The Argument, and released in October 2001 on 7" and on CD.
+It was recorded in January and February 2001, the same time that the band was recording their last studio album, The Argument.
+Furniture was released in October 2001 on 7" vinyl and on CD formats.

-The songs "Furniture" and "Hello Morning" date back to the late 1980s, "Furniture" having been performed at the band's first show in 1987.
+According to Guy Picciotto, Fugazi opted to release the three songs as a single because including them in The Argument would force them to make it a double album, and they felt there was no point in releasing a double album with only thirteen songs total.

+The single’s title track is one of the band's earliest songs, dating back to 1986.
+It had been performed at the band's first show in 1987 and was recorded as a demo the following year, later released on First Demo.
+The music for "Hello Morning" was written in 1988, with Picciotto writing the lyrics at a later date.

 Portions of "Number 5" originated in "Turkish Disco", a song recorded as a demo in 1997 and released on the Instrument Soundtrack in 1999.